 What Does the Word Say?

 The Bible verses on this topic could fill a book.
-Truth be told, they already do fill quite a few books, most of them found in the OT.
+Truth be told, they already do fill quite a few books, most of them found in the Old Testament.
 Arrogance is closely associated with idolatry and even a cursory study of the Scriptures clearly demonstrates:

 I’ve already discussed in detail elsewhere here at Miscellaneous Ramblings how our spiritual authority over the powers of darkness is directly dependent upon our humble submission to the Most High.
 I’ve also addressed how our ability to cast our earthly cares upon the Lord is equally contingent upon such an attitude.